svinota/pyroute2/README.md

 High-level transactional interface, **IPDB**, a network settings DB::

     from pyroute2 import IPDB
+    #
+    # The `with` statement automatically calls `IPDB.release()`
+    # in the case of an exception.
+    with IPDB() as ip:
-    # local network settings
+        #
-    ip = IPDB()
-    # create bridge and add ports and addresses
+        # Create bridge and add ports and addresses.
+        #
-    # transaction will be started with `with` statement
+        # Transaction will be started by `with` statement
         # and will be committed at the end of the block
-    try:
         with ip.create(kind='bridge', ifname='rhev') as i:
             i.add_port('em1')
             i.add_port('em2')
             i.add_ip('10.0.0.2/24')
-    except Exception as e:
-        print(e)
-    finally:
-        ip.release()
+        # --> <-- Here the system state is as described in
+        #         the transaction, if no error occurs.
+If
+        #         there is an error, all the changes will be
+        #         rolled back.

 The IPDB arch allows to use it transparently with network namespaces::